hoanganh25991/threejs-warrior-v2/docs/gameplay/gameplay_systems.md

 ### Ability System
 - Each hero has 4 unique active abilities plus 1 passive and 1 ultimate
-- Q, W, E, R keys activate abilities (or 1-4 number keys)
+- 1, 2, 3, 4 number keys activate abilities
-- Right-click + ability key for targeted abilities
+- Pressing an ability key while targeting will cast it immediately
 - Visual indicators show area of effect for targeted abilities
 - Ability cooldowns displayed on HUD
 - Resource costs (mana, energy, rage, etc.) vary by hero type